EV Challenges and Evolving Solutions for Rural Communities

 Poor or lacking infrastructure signage along roadway corridors, along with generally insufficient information on the availability of charging infrastructure, also stymies the EV market.

-For these reasons, public outreach efforts by entities such as the DOE-designated national network of Clean Cities coalitions are critically important for bolstering EV awareness, equitable access, and adoption among rural entities (for more information, see the Clean Cities Coalitions section).
-Such outreach efforts can include public education workshops, ride-and-drive events, fleet outreach and trainings, and highway corridor signage.
+For these reasons, public outreach efforts by entities such as the DOE-designated national network of Clean Cities coalitions are critically important for bolstering EV awareness, equitable access, and adoption among rural and Tribal entities.
+Such outreach efforts can include public education workshops and awareness campaigns, ride-and-drive events, fleet outreach and trainings, and highway corridor signage.

 Also in This Section